redis/node-redis/docs/v3-to-v4.md

 The second agrument of commands is a callback, and will be triggered every time when there is a message published to the channel.

+The third agrument of commands is a boolean to set `bufferMode` (default `false`), if it's `true` you will receive buffer instead of string.

 The `subscribe`-like commands return a promise, if the server returns `ok` the promise will be fulfilled, otherwise the promise will be rejected.

 ```javascript